sbt/website/src/reference/es/00-Getting-Started/02-sbt-by-example.md

 ```
 sbt:foo-build> help

+<command> (; <command>)*                       Runs the provided semicolon-separated commands.
 about                                          Displays basic information about sbt and the build.
 tasks                                          Lists the tasks defined for the current project.
 settings                                       Lists the settings defined for the current project.
 reload                                         (Re)loads the current project or changes to plugins project or returns from it.
 new                                            Creates a new sbt build.
+new                                            Creates a new sbt build.
 projects                                       Lists the names of available projects or temporarily adds/removes extra builds to the session.
-  project    Displays the current project or changes to the provided `project`.

 ....
 ```